aj0strow/ajostrow.me/db/articles/react-project-tips.md

 export default MyComponent
 ```

-When you bind action creators, do not do fancy shit like `import * as actions` just import them one at a time.
-It's documentation for what actions are available when you need to refactor in two months.
+When you bind action creators, I would avoid `import * as actions` and instead import actions one at a time.
+The benefit is documentation in the future.

 ### Avoid Linked State Mixin

-I clung onto this for a while, but it **sucks**.
-Binding data two-ways is simply lazy.
-Write out the action types, reduce the events, and pass the actions to the form component.
-It takes longer in the short-term, but it's better long-term because there's fewer subtle bugs like forms not clearing on submit, etc.
+I clung onto this for a while, mostly because everyone online told me not to but couldn't provide a reason *why*.
+It turns out they were right, and the reason is empirical.
+Try it both ways the component hierarchy without linked state is better.

 *Fin*